Satisfactory Academic Progress

 When a student fails to meet any of the three sets of criteria established by The Graduate School for maintaining satisfactory academic progress, the student will be placed on probation by The Graduate School.

-The Graduate School will notify the student in writing, along with the program's Director of Graduate Studies, and will be given at most two quarters (not including summer quarter) to resume satisfactory academic standing.
+The Graduate School will notify the student in writing, along with the program's Director of Graduate Studies, and will be given two quarters (not including summer quarter) to resume satisfactory academic standing.
 The Graduate School notifies students of probation status on a quarterly basis (excluding summer).

 During The Graduate School-imposed probationary period, students will remain eligible to receive federal and institutional assistance (except when they have exceeded their degree deadline).
 At the end of the probationary period, progress will be reviewed by The Graduate School.
 If a student does not re-establish satisfactory academic standing during the two probationary quarters and does not successfully petition for an extension of the probationary period, the student will become ineligible to receive financial aid and will be excluded (dismissed) from The Graduate School.